 How to Make Iced Barley Tea

-The best way to make iced barley tea is with tea bags, cold brewing it.
+The best way to make iced barley tea is to cold brew it.
+Cold brewing is a method where you use cold water to slowly steep tea.

-Each tea bag makes 4 cups, or one quart, of tea.
+Each barley tea bag makes 4 cups, or one quart, of tea.

 - Take a 4-cup pitcher of water (cold or lukewarm) and pop in a barley tea bag.